 For me personally (in Newfoundland), as it stands right now, it would be more efficient for me to keep my dividends INSIDE my RRSP.
 With my growing employment income even the enhanced dividend tax credit will not beat the tax free growth offered by my RRSP.
 If you look at the table, it’s apparent that anyone investing in dividends should move to BC. :) In BC, you can earn up to $71,433 in employment income + grossed up dividends before you pay ANY tax on your dividend income.

 Are you confused yet?
 To be completely honest, I’m a little fuzzy headed right now too!
 As you can probably tell, I’m the type of person who seeks to OPTIMIZE everything.
 This analysis is tricky as there are many variables to consider, like if I wanted to retire early, or if I started a business, or if my wife decides to become a stay at home mom.
 Each one of these scenarios should be planned differently.

 It is most efficient for high income earners (check table) to keep their dividends INSIDE their RRSP and for low income earners to keep their dividends OUTSIDE their RRSP.
 As a side note, it may not be the best strategy for a low income earner to even use an RRSP but that analysis is for another day.

 If you would like to do your own tax calculations, go to taxtips.ca, choose your province, then select the “Tax and RRSP Savings Calculator”.

 That’s all for now!
-Have a happy Monday!If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Have a happy Monday!If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).